How do we know the Nazis used excavators to exhume bodies for cremation at the Operation Reinhard death camps?

 The facts are:

-Eyewitness testimony corroborates the contents in the documents.
+Eyewitness testimony corroborates the documents:

 Maria Daniel, a Polish woman who lived near Belzec: “We could see a machine that took the corpses from the graves and threw them into the fire [. . .]
 At that time a dreadful smell dominated the whole area, a smell of burned human bones and bodies.
 From the moment they began burning the corpses, from all directions of the camp came the smell of the corpses.
 When the Germans completed the burning of the corpses, they dismantled the camp.”